Imagine you’re in a new sales world.

 Also, you don’t want to pick a reward that you oversaturate yourself on in a negative way.
 Because it’ll turn out to be bad for your health.

 “The most important thing,” Stephanie says about the reward, “is to learn as much you can about other people.

 But figure out how these ideas apply to you specifically.
 Try to do self-data collection – what works and doesn’t work for you.”

-Kwesi is the Founder & CEO, Katallyze.
-Katallyze.io exists to help you generate qualified leads and meetings with b2b decision makers.
+Kwesi is the Founder at Katallyze.
+Katallyze.io exists to help you get qualified leads and grow your business

 Latest posts by Kwesi Sakyi-Gyinae (see all)